 Don’t lose sight of your oral health!
 Routine general dentistry services and general dentistry procedures can ensure the health of your teeth and safeguard you against the need for lengthier and more expensive treatments.

-Remember, brushing and flossing alone are not enough to prevent gum disease and tooth decay!
+Remember, brushing and flossing alone is not enough to prevent gum disease and tooth decay!
 Schedule an appointment today at the Antoine Dental Center in Houston, TX.
 You can reach our office by calling 713-497-1499.

 5 Tips for a Healthier Smile